-The CPU usage is a statistic of CPU usage per unit time, displayed as a percentage.
+CPU usage is a statistic of CPU usage per unit time, displayed as a percentage.
 Linux is a multitasking OS, which divides the time of each CPU into very short time slices, and then allocates them to each task in turn through the scheduler, thus creating the illusion of multitasking running at the same time.

-Understanding top command in Linux
+Check CPU usage with top command in Linux

 Here are some other useful options for the top command:

 - -d : Delay between updates (in seconds)

 - -s : Sort by CPU usage